rhertogh/yii2-oauth2-server/docs/guide/appendix-client-configuration.md

 | Client Secret | your-client-secret                        | The secret you used when creating the client.   |

 4. Click "Get New Access Token".
-5. The Oauth2 client authentication flow will start.
+5. The Oauth 2.0 client authentication flow will start.
     * In case you're not logged in you will be prompted to log in to your app as usual.
     * Authorize the Postman Sample Client by clicking "Allow".
     * The client is now authorized, and you will be redirected back to Postman.